How to Test an SFP Transceiver and Network Cable

 What about inspection?
 Inspection does not work well with the SFP modules.
-The inspection microscopes and the related standards, such as the IEC 61300-3-35, are designed for connectors and not the output port of an SFP.
+The inspection microscopes and the related standards, such as the IEC 61300-3-35, are designed for connectors, not the output port of an SFP.
 The input port of an SFP should have some type of non-contact large area input port.
-The fiber doesn’t actually make physical contact with the port, so it should remain fairly clean.
+The fiber doesn’t make physical contact with the port, so it should remain fairly clean.
 Even if dust or other debris has collected on the port, it may be hard to visualize with a microscope.

 If you are using a QSFP to transmit 40 Gig through an MPO connector, you can test it with two simple options.
 One would be to use a fan out cable that goes from an MPO port to multiple legs of LC connectors, then plug it into the CertiFiber Pro.

 The other test option would be to plug the MPO cable directly into a MultiFiber™ Pro.
 Set it to POWER mode, and you can see the power level for each individual fiber.
 Here is an example with just one channel receiving light:

 Fluke MultiFiber Pro screen configured to Power mode

 Remember, if you are working with 40 Gig, you are probably only using 4 fibers.
 Don’t be surprised if you only see a power level on only the first or last 4 fibers in the power meter.